Aryan-IIT/Aryan-IIT/README.md

 ## Programming Languages and Tools

 I primarily work with Python.
 I use it with fluency for machine learning and data science.
 I also enjoy studying algorithms in C/C++.
-Sometimes I use MERN for my projects.

 ## Socials
 - [LinkedIn](https://www.linkedin.com/in/aryan-solanki-ai/)